Skip to main content

 Will blocking training bots make me invisible to AI?

 Not entirely.
-You can block training bots (GPTBot, ClaudeBot) while allowing search bots (OAI-SearchBot, PerplexityBot).
-The search bots can still find and cite you—your content just won't be used to train models.
+You can block training bots (GPTBot, ClaudeBot, Google-Extended) while allowing search bots (OAI-SearchBot, PerplexityBot, Claude-SearchBot).
+The search bots still find, fetch, and cite your pages when answering user questions.
+Your content simply will not be used to train the next version of the underlying model.

 Official documentation